Don McNeill (radio presenter)

 Donald T. McNeill (December 23, 1907 - May 7, 1996) was an American radio personality, best known as the creator and host of The Breakfast Club, which ran for more than 35 years.

 Early career

 McNeill was born in Galena, Illinois, son of Harry T. McNeill and Luella R. Weinberger.
-The family soon moved to Sheboygan, Wisconsin, and he later graduated from Marquette University just to the south in Milwaukee.
+The family soon moved to Sheboygan, Wisconsin, and he later graduated from Marquette University 50 mi to the south in Milwaukee.
 He was a first cousin of United States Secretary of Defense Caspar Weinberger; McNeill's mother was the elder sister of Weinberger's father.

 McNeill began his radio career in Milwaukee in 1928, first as a script editor and announcer at The Milwaukee Sentinel's WISN, and later working for crosstown competitor WTMJ, owned by Sentinel rival The Milwaukee Journal.
 McNeill moved on to Kentucky, working for the Louisville Courier-Journals station, WHAS.
 This was followed by working in San Francisco as a comedy act with singer Van Fleming, called "The Two Professors".
 After a failed career move to New York City, McNeill returned to Illinois in 1933.